jessi-b/word-tracker/readme.md

 ## License

-If you run into any issues or have questions, ideas or concerns contact: _<jessb-epicodus@gmail.com>_

 Copyright (c) _Jan 2022_ _Jessica Baker_

+## Contact

+_If you run into any issues or have questions, ideas or concerns or wish to make a contribution to the code see contact information below._
+* Jessica Baker: jessb.epicodus@gmail.com